 If spicy food is on the menu for dinner tonight, you might want to stock up on some essential oils for heartburn relief.
 These oils, distilled from plant roots, flowers, bark, and other natural sources, have become an increasingly popular alternative treatment for heartburn and related symptoms — and contain no harsh pharmaceuticals.

 Essential oils have been used for thousands of years, dating as far back as ancient Egypt.
-During the Middle Ages and the Renaissance, people used these oils as remedies for a variety of ailments.
+During the Middle Ages and the Renaissance, people used them as remedies for a variety of ailments.
 The early 20th century brought along developments in aromatherapy with essential oils, including the techniques that are still popular today.

 When it comes to using essential oils to treat heartburn, not just any oil will do.
 Each essential oil has unique properties that promote certain health goals.
 You’ll want to look for the varieties, formulas, and blends specifically designed to address gastrointestinal distress and neutralize stomach acid.